The following are some questions we have been asked about the Yelapa Yoga Retreat .

-We have studied with many teachers in a variety of styles over the years – including Iyengar and the Viniyoga of Desikachar as well as Vipassana meditation and non-duality.
+We have studied with many teachers in a variety of styles over the years – including classical hatha yoga, Iyengar, Scaravelli, the Fluid Movement of Continuum, vinyasa, the Viniyoga of Desikachar as well as Vipassana and non-dual meditation, Holotropic and Quantum Light Breathwork as well as work in shamanic traditions.
 The teaching is a synthesis of all that we have studied for 35 years and what has evolved during years of practice.
 Go here for more about this.

 What are the retreats like?

 The Yoga Retreats are an opportunity for one to relax and rest in the natural presence/awareness that they are.
 We feel this is the essence of yoga, meditation, and retreat in general.
 The schedule, teaching, and environment allow one to let go of the demands and details of daily life and to reconnect with and reveal their own deeper knowing.
 Yoga postures, breathwork, restorative postures, meditation, silence, and free time in the natural world generally assist in this letting go.
 As we let go of tension and the busy mind, a deeper knowing that is always present, reveals itself.
 There is ample opportunity for people to ask questions during the sessions or in private interviews between sessions.